Like a good friend, the Luttrell Arms Hotel is difficult to leave

 Budget: Rooms start from £95 for a standard room single

-I stayed at the Luttrell Arms Hotel for 2 nights on a Red Stag Safari Package, with the hotel’s compliments, in order to produce this review.
-However, this review is an honest reflection of my stay and my opinion of it – I’d never post anything I didn’t believe in.
+Our Ed-in-Chief, Claire, stayed at the Luttrell Arms Hotel for 2 nights on a Red Stag Safari Package, with the hotel’s compliments, in order to produce this review.
+However, this review is an honest reflection of her stay and opinion of it.